Encourage behaviour change among agricultural workers in preventing and seeking treatment for Schistosomiasis

-When Kadzo got married, she never suspected that there was an insidious creature hiding inside her – this creature would change her life and health forever.
+When Kadzo got married, she never suspected that there was an insidious creature hiding inside her.
 She came from a respectable nuclear family and had a modest means of livelihood as a fishmonger.
-The only clue was perhaps the irregular, somewhat painful, periods she’d been having nine months to her wedding.
+The only clue was perhaps the irregular, somewhat painful periods she’d been having nine months to her wedding.

 A few months after she tied the knot in a colourful traditional coastal ceremony, Kadzo discovered she was pregnant.
 Four weeks into the pregnancy, while cleaning fish in her stall by the dam, she started experiencing severe pain on one side of her abdomen.
 The last she remembers is seeing blood trickle down her calf.